Frequently Asked Questions - General

 HOW WILL THE FEES BE ESTABLISHED?

 The amount and frequency of fees for system users will be established in a wastewater ordinance that the Selectboard will craft during public meetings and adopt through a warned public hearing process.
-The project team expects that the Selectboard will begin crafting this ordinance in early 2023.
+The Selectboard has begun crafting this ordinance.

 What will be the monthly fee for me to connect?

 User fees will include both the cost of operations and maintenance (including regular inspection and pumping of the STEP tanks), and a proportionate share of bond repayment.
-The user fee will depend on a variety of factors, most importantly the total grant share.
-The fee target range is between $60 and $100 per month per Equivalent Residential User (245 gallons/day = 1 ERU).
-Mixed use and institutional use properties are allocated multiple ERUs depending on the use of the property.
-For example Town Office and Library use at 710 gallons / day would equate to 3 ERUs.
-A wastewater ordinance that includes an equitable fee structure will be developed during the final design phase.
+The target fee for a single family residence is $90 per month.
+Mixed use and institutional use properties will pay a user fee based on the use of the property and associated Vermont Agency of Natural Resource specified gallons per day necessary to support said use.
+A wastewater ordinance that includes an equitable fee structure is being developed.

 Can flows be metered, rather than assuming a use is using its full permitted “wastewater design flow”?